Tony Clark resigns as MLB players' union head as possible cap fight looms

 TAMPA, Fla.
-(AP) — Tony Clark resigned as head of the Major League Baseball Players Association on Tuesday as a possible salary cap fight looms, a move made during a federal investigation of the union's finances.
+(AP) — Tony Clark resigned as head of the Major League Baseball Players Association, the union announced Tuesday, as a possible salary cap fight looms during a federal investigation of its finances.

 “The full executive board of player representatives met this afternoon with MLBPA staff and outside counsel to discuss next steps,” the union said in a statement.
 “As always, the players remain focused on their ongoing preparations for collective bargaining this year.”